Fair Access Policy

 3.8

-The Conflict of Interests Policy aims to ensure that no candidate is unfairly advantaged or disadvantaged as a result of a conflict of interest involving an individual or an organisation in the provision of the Assessment.
+The SQE Conflict of Interests and Confidentiality Policy aims to ensure that no candidate is unfairly advantaged or disadvantaged as a result of a conflict of interest involving an individual or an organisation in the provision of the Assessment.

 3.9

-Candidates who have a complaint about fair access may formalise the complaint by using our Complaints Procedure.
+Candidates who have a complaint about fair access may formalise the complaint by using the SQE Complaints Policy.

 Ready to register for the SQE?